aquinofb/active_audit/README.md

 Run the bundle command to install it.

-After you add it to your Gemfile, you need to create a custom module that extend ActiveAudit::Rules::Base, like following:
+After you add it to your Gemfile, you need to create a custom module that extend `ActiveAudit::Rules::Base`, like following:

 ```ruby
 module MyCustomActiveAudit